mieubrisse/personal-writing/self-hosted-n8n/post.md

 He insisted I need to write it up as a post, so here it is.

-> ⚠️  I'm going to assume you're moderately technical, given the subject matter.
+> ⚠️  I'm going to assume you're moderately technical.
+If you're not, you might still find this interesting - you'll just need to do more Googling.

 ### Workflow Engine
 What even _is_ a workflow engine?

-I recently wrote a post about how [we should aim to spend our time on things only we can do](https://mieubrisse.substack.com/p/the-goal-is-unique-work).
+I recently wrote a post about how [we should spend our time on things only we can do](https://mieubrisse.substack.com/p/the-goal-is-unique-work).

-As I reflected on my life, I'm doing a _ton_ that's not unique to me and should be done by automation.
+Reflecting on my life, I'm doing a _ton_ that's not unique to me and should be done by automation.
 For example:

 - Cleaning through junk emails
-- Drafting certain emails that require no brainpower ("Sounds great!")
 - Transferring notes about people to my personal CRM in Notion
 - Categorizing my book notes into the appropriate page in my book notes Notion database
+- Finding & booking flights
+- Checking in for flights
+- The parts after writing a post to publish it on Substack

 I also want to to pull and aggregate data on myself (sleep, screentime, outdoors time) to debug some health problems I'm having.